R2S-ver/Study-Note---Electronics-Fundamentals/README.md

 [English](https://github.com/R2S-ver/Study-Electronics-Fundamentals/blob/main/README.md) | [中文](https://github.com/R2S-ver/Study-Electronics-Fundamentals/blob/Chinese/README.md)

-+Welcome to my learning repository!
++ WWelcome to my learning repository!
 This project documents my self-study journey in the world of electricity and hardware.
 I am starting from the very basics of electrical safety and slowly diving into component-level circuit design.
 Currently, this repository focuses on **hardware fundamentals** and **analog electronics**, without involving microcontrollers (like Arduino) or digital logic programming yet.